 While the number of tickets sold for each of the three summer months increased, the data also show challenges as airlines grapple with slowing economic growth.
 Fares for both June and July bookings declined before an August increase, Airlines Reporting Corp. data showed.

 Flights from the U.S. to western Europe are averaging $1,315 for May through September, up about 3 percent from the same period in 2011, Travelocity data show.

 Ticket prices, pressured by competition in the past, are benefiting from industry consolidation and a growing number of global marketing alliances, said Courtney Scott, editor at Southlake, Texas-based Travelocity.

 Delta bought Northwest Airlines in October 2008 and was the world’s largest carrier until United Airlines combined with Continental Airlines Inc. to form United Continental in 2010.
 Southwest Airlines Co.
-(LUV), the biggest U.S. discount carrier, acquired AirTran Holdings Inc. in May 2011.
+(LUV:US), the biggest U.S. discount carrier, acquired AirTran Holdings Inc. in May 2011.

 ‘‘We’re seeing a higher increase in airfares because of these mergers,” Scott said.
 “The prices are just going to just keep going up.”